sanjanacheerla/passel_public/README.md

 ***

 # Setup
 Set up consists of the 3 following sections.
 Please follow each section carefully, if you run into issues reach out via the  [discord support server](https://discord.gg/wmSsKCX).
 It would be easy to do this setup if you are the server owner or have administrator permissions.
+You MUST do the setup on a laptop.

-## Create a Discord bot in the developer portal
+## 1. Create a Discord bot in the developer portal
 You must first create a discord bot account in the [discord developer portal](https://discord.com/developers/applications).

  1. log in to the portal using your discord account